camtbell/repdevomoisture/README.md

 - sex_model.R contains the code for our models of the sex ratio trait and refers to the sex_data.csv (in the '3_trait data' folder) and sex_species.csv (in the '4_species data' folder) datasets

-- survival_model.R contains the code for our models of the hatching success (survival) trait and refers to the survival_data.csv (in the '3_trait data' folder) and survival_species.csv (in the '4_species data' folder) datasets
+- survival_model.R contains the code for our models of the hatching success (survival) trait and refers to the survival_data.csv (in the '3_trait data' folder) and survival_species.csv (in the '4_species data' folder) datasets'

+There are also a series of script files for our figures in R. These are:
+- figure_modelOR.r
+- figure modelRR.r
+- contour_example.r

+There is also a file called "conversion_example.r" which we made use of for our interpretation of the moderators on effect sizes in our study.

 3_Trait Data